 (Pocket-lint) - When it comes to immersive first-person games with emergent gameplay and complex systems to conquer across intricately laid-out levels, there's no developer quite like Arkane.
-Its Dishonored series are some of the most inventive, surprising games of recent years, and it's set to make another splash with its next title, Deathloop.
+Its Dishonored series boasts some of the most inventive, surprising games of recent years, and it's set to make another splash with its next title, Deathloop.

 The game is a timed console exclusive for the PlayStation 5 and will also come out on PC, and there's a lot that's unique about it.
 That's why we've gathered all the key details you need to know, right here.

-Deathloop release date
+Deathloop release date and delay

 This is where things get a little more complicated - as we've said, Deathloop is coming out initially on the PS5 and PC.
 However, since the game was announced and shown off as a console exclusive, the ground shifted under Arkane.